applicants are strongly encouraged to read the entire guidelines prior to submitting

-- Required application components combined together in a single PDF (title page, narrative, letter of support, and key team member resumes).
-We strongly encourage the following naming convention for this PDF: “TeamName_University_BMEidea” (be sure to use YOUR OWN information for the fields in blue)
+We strongly encourage the following naming convention for this PDF: “TeamName_University_DEBUT” (be sure to use YOUR OWN information for the fields in blue).

-- Optional additional appendices combined together in a single PDF (up to five total).
-We strongly encourage the following naming convention for this PDF: “TeamName_University_BMEideaAppendices” (be sure to use YOUR OWN information for the fields in blue)
+We strongly encourage the following naming convention for this PDF: “TeamName_University_DEBUT_Appendices” (be sure to use YOUR OWN information for the fields in blue).

-- Optional weblinks and/or videos up to four links can be included (websites, video links, articles, etc.)
+2. Optional videos and/or weblinks up to three links can be included (websites, video links, articles, etc.).

 Details on each component are provided below in these guidelines.

-- Description of the problem to be solved (no more than 1/2 page).
+- Description of the problem (1/2 page).
 What is the problem you have solved?
-What is the market and/or industry needs that you intend to address?
+What is the clinical problem or the health and/or market need that you addressed?

-- Prototype of the final design (one page).
-Paste graphical representations and photographs in the document and, if available, provide a link to a video.
-If the current team was not involved from the beginning, specify what your team has worked on vs. what progress had been made by others (other students, or others) prior to this current team’s involvement.
+- Prototype of the final design (1 ½ pages).
+Include graphical representations and photographs in the document and, if available, provide a link to a video.

-- Results of a patent search and/or search for prior art, assessment and patentability (one page).
-Two excellent resources for this search are www.uspto.gov and your institution’s technology transfer office.
+- Results of a patent search and/or search for prior art, assessment and patentability (1 page).
+Two excellent resources for this search are www.uspto.gov, and your institution’s technology transfer office.
 Regarding marketplace competition, what is currently being used to solve the problem and/or what are the anticipated alternate methods that could be in competition with you in the future?